 Reviewing and developing our procedures and activities is an ongoing process and we and use the Athena SWAN programme and action plan as a means of determining areas for concern, implementing actions and assessing their impact.

 The Athena SWAN Charter and Awards enable organisations to demonstrate their commitment to, and progress on, equality and diversity by recognising advancement of gender equality, representation, progression and success for all.
-We currently hold an Athena SWAN bronze award and are committed to continuous improvement (for more information please see our Athena SWAN webpage).
+We currently hold an Athena SWAN silver award and are committed to continuous improvement (for more information please see our Athena SWAN webpage).

 Key NHLI Athena Swan achievements:

 - Increase in female non-clinical academic staff at Lecturer, Reader and Professor levels.

 - Our new NHLI Fellowship scheme, with 50% of these awarded to women, including several returning from career breaks and a Wellcome re-entry Fellowship.

 - Support of our female clinical academic cardiologists with a new and extremely vibrant Women in Cardiology Network.